jjvanzon/Circular-Language-Spec/spec/introduction.md

 Calling a command has a similar effect as inserting the called command there where it was called.

 The __Redraw Button__ command is rather complex.
 In this command, lines of a button are drawn, a text is drawn and other things that make up the display of a button.
-It can be built up of steps. __Redraw Button__ could call a __Draw Line__ command a number of times.
+It can be built up of steps. __Redraw Button__ can call a __Draw Line__ command a number of times.
 So sub commands of this __Set Text__ command can themselves be composed of sub commands.

 <img src="images/Circle%20Language%20Spec%20Introduction.013.jpeg" height="350" />

 Here it becomes apparent, that separately defining a command can lead to *reuse* of a command.
 The __Draw Line__ command is reused three times in the example above.
 There are quite a few commands available, ready to use one way or another.
 Commands like that can also reside inside in a separate object.
 There can for instance be a __File__ object that contains commands that make it possible to deal with a computer file.

 So where will it end?
 If commands continue to delegate to each other, when do things actually start happening?
 Well, it ends at a special group of commands, that do not call other commands anymore.
-A command like that could execute a machine instruction: a basic instruction that make a *computer do* something.
+A command like that can execute a machine instruction: a basic instruction that make a *computer do* something.
 A computer's central processing unit performs a hardware defined *machine* command.

 That way there can develop big command call tree-outs, which makes a single command consist of multiple machine instructions, ranging from tens to thousands of machine instructions or more.